General Troubleshooting for Hosted Renaissance Customers

 If your browser displays either of the two messages listed below, the district or school may have requested limited access to the hosted site.
 Schools may do this if they do not want users, including personnel and parents, to access the site from home.

-Try connecting to https://hosted28.renlearn.com/rendemo, which is our demonstration website.
-You may contact Renaissance Learning Technical Support to obtain a temporary login.
-You could also try accessing our corporate website, http://www.renlearn.com/.
+Try accessing https://hosted28.renlearn.com/rendemo, which is our demonstration website.
+You could also try accessing our corporate website, http://www.renaissance.com.
 If you are unable to access one or both of these sites, your ISP may be blocking access.
-If you are able to enter the sites listed but not your hosted site, you should call Renaissance Learning Technical Support so that we can assist you with additional troubleshooting.
+If you are able to enter the sites listed but not your hosted site, you should call Renaissance Technical Support so that we can assist you with additional troubleshooting.